Veolia Water Technologies & Solutions

 How It Works

-Electrodialysis Reversal, or EDR also uses electricity to clean the electrodialysis cell.
+Electrodialysis is an advanced membrane technology that utilizes ion movement to desalinate water.
+In Electrodialysis, the ions move through selective ion exchange membranes which only allow either cations or anions to pass through them.
+By alternating these membranes with spacers between them, it creates two separate streams: a desalinated stream and a concentrated salt stream Electrodialysis Reversal (EDR) also uses electricity to clean the electrodialysis cell.
 In normal use, hardness scaling and fine organic material can accumulate on the membrane surface.
-But by reversing the flow of the applied direct current, salts and organics are driven back into solution and cleaned off the membrane surface.
+By reversing the flow of the applied direct current, deposited salts and organics are driven back into solution and cleaned off the membrane surface.
 This self-cleaning procedure helps provide consistent, high recovery of desalinated water from brackish water feeds.